Raphael Schäfer

-Raphael Schäfer (Polish: Rafał Szafarczyk; born 30 January 1979) is a German former professional footballer who played as a goalkeeper.
+Raphael Schäfer (Polish: Rafał Szaefer; born 30 January 1979) is a German former professional footballer who played as a goalkeeper.

 Biography

 Early years

 Raphael Schäfer was born in 1979 as a member of the German minority in the Upper Silesian town of Kędzierzyn-Koźle and in 1986 with his father emigrated from Poland as Aussiedler to settle in northern Germany.
 Raphael Schäfer learned German in a few months.
 Schäfer began his footballing career at SC Drispenstedt in a suburb of Hildesheim.
 At the age of 12 he was scouted by Hannover 96 and joined the ranks of their youth teams.
 He became part of the first-team squad with 17 but never made it into the starting line-up.

 Thus, he decided to join Regionalliga side VfB Lübeck before the 1998–99 season.
 At Lübeck he quickly became the first-choice goalkeeper but his team failed to qualify for the 2.
 Bundesliga in three consecutive seasons.